Optional Practical Training (OPT) FAQ

 No. USCIS currently does not require fingerprint/biometric scanning.

-Students on post-completion OPT may have up to 90 days of unemployment.
-During the period when OPT authorization begins and ends, each day (including weekends and holidays) that the student does not have qualifying employment counts as a day of unemployment.
+SEVIS will automatically terminate F1 status if no employment is reported after 90 days.
+However, you have up to 90 days of unemployment.
+During the approved OPT period, each day (including weekends and holidays) that the student does not have qualifying employment counts as a day of unemployment.
 Thus, you need to maintain employment for at least 9 months out of the 12 total months of OPT.
 Students who receive a 17-month extension are given an additional 30 days of unemployment for a total of 120 days over their entire post-completion OPT period.
 OPT authorization begins on the employment start date shown on the student’s EAD card, even if you don’t have the actual card in hand.

-A student who has exceeded the period of unemployment while on post-completion OPT has violated his/her status, unless she has taken one of the following actions: (1) applied to continue his/her education by a change of education level or transferring to another SEVP-certified school (2) departed the United States or (3) Taken action to otherwise maintain legal status, i.e. filed a change of status to another visa status, etc. The Department of Homeland Security (DHS) may deny you a future immigration benefit for exceeding the 90-day unemployment limit while remaining in the country.
+A student who has exceeded 90 days of unemployment while on post-completion OPT has violated his/her status.
+SEVIS will automatically terminated this record if no employment is reported, unless one of the following actions is taken: (1) applied to continue his/her education by a change of education level or transferring to another SEVP-certified school (2) departed the United States or (3) Taken action to otherwise maintain legal status, i.e. filed a change of status to another visa status, etc. The Department of Homeland Security (DHS) may deny you a future immigration benefit for exceeding the 90-day unemployment limit while remaining in the country.
 For example, if you apply for Permanent Residency (Green Card), USCIS may deny your request based on the fact you failed to follow visa regulations for your F-1 status.
-If you are getting close to exceeding the 90-day limit, you should begin to make plans to do any of the 3 options listed abov
+If you are getting close to exceeding the 90-day limit, you should begin to make plans to do any of the 3 options listed above

 Will ISSS or the Department of Homeland Security (DHS) “terminate” my F-1 visa status if I exceed the 90-day unemployment limit?

-No, ISSS will not terminate your record.
+ISSS will not terminate your record.
 It is your responsibility to follow federal regulations regarding unemployment limits while on OPT.
-See question #10 above on what to do in case you exceed the 90-day unemployment limit.
+See question #10 about exceeding the 90-day unemployment limit.
+However, if no employment is reported in 90 days, SEVIS will automatically terminated the record.
 DHS maintains responsibility for determining whether a student has violated his or her status or exceeded the permissible limit on authorized unemployment.
-Additionally, Immigration and Custom Enforcement (ICE) or the Student Exchange Visitor Program (SEVP) may examine SEVIS data for an individual, a selected group or all students on post-completion OPT and terminate a student’s record if it fails to show that the student maintained the proper period of employment.
+Additionally, Immigration and Custom Enforcement (ICE) or the Student Exchange Visitor Program (SEVP) may randomly examine SEVIS data for an individual, a selected group or all students on post-completion OPT.
+They can terminate a student’s record if it fails to show that the student maintained the proper period of employment.
 In such cases, the student will be given an opportunity to show that he or she complied with all OPT requirements, including maintaining employment.

 Yes.
 As long as the employment is over 20 hours a week, it is valid employment.
 You can also have a combination of jobs that total 20 hours or more in order to comply with OPT employment regulations.
 Example: You can have a paid internship for 10 hours a week and an unpaid internship for 15 hours a week (total 25 hours) and these count as valid employment.
 Of course, you need to report your OPT employment to ISSS via the OPT employment report: http://www.gsu.edu/isss/reportopt.html